 The reconstruction or restoration of airport access roads/public circulation roads and related facilities.
+Must serve airport traffic.
+Only one connection to a public road unless surface volumes support.
+Access roads to a terminal, cargo facilities, hangars, and to parking lots are eligible.
+Access roads must be on airport right of way.
+Bike lanes and walkways are eligible as part of the access road.
+Ineligible if reconstructed within last 20 years, rehabilitated within last 10 years, or resealed within the last 3 years.
 The access/circulation road may only extend to the nearest public highway of sufficient capacity to accommodate airport traffic, must be located on the airport or within a right-of-way acquired by the airport, and must serve exclusively airport traffic.
 Additional access roads are eligible if the airport surface traffic is of sufficient volume to require more than one road or airport entrance.
 The work includes, but is not limited to, associated site work, utilities (main lines that serve the public areas of the airport and the airport operation areas), paving, drainage, curbs, sidewalks, marking, lighting, and regulatory traffic signage.
 Design and construction of access roads and assorted features must meet approved local (state, county, or municipal) roadway standards and the Manual of Uniform Traffic Control Devices.
 References: FAA Order 5100.38 (AIP Handbook) Sections 527, 620 and 621.

 Main Airport Access/Public Circulation Road, Strengthen